hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 ##### Custom Eviction Policies

-Users are also be able to specify their custom eviction policies (besides out of the box supplied ones which are *LFU* and *LRU*) through eviction configuration either programmatically or declaratively.
+Besides out of the box eviction policies LFU and LRU, you can also specify your custom eviction policies through the eviction configuration either programmatically or declaratively.

-User is only expected to provide `com.hazelcast.cache.CacheEvictionPolicyComparator` implementation for comparing `com.hazelcast.cache.CacheEntryView`s.
+You can provide your `com.hazelcast.cache.CacheEvictionPolicyComparator` implementation to compare `com.hazelcast.cache.CacheEntryView`s.
 Supplied `CacheEvictionPolicyComparator` is used to compare cache entry views to select the one with higher priority to evict.

 Here is an example for custom eviction policy comparator implementation for JCache: